 Armstrong told Q magazine that he was surprised at how aggressive the song sounded.
 He said: "'Bang Bang' is the most aggressive single we've ever had.
 I didn't plan on it being that way.
 I don't want to be the old guy saying 'We're going to show these young whippersnappers how it's done.'
 It was just 'F--k, this sounds really good.'"

-Discussing the song with Q magazine, Billy Joe Armstrong said: "There are so many mass shootings we're desensitized.
+Discussing the song with Q magazine, Billie Joe Armstrong said: "There are so many mass shootings we're desensitized.
 There was a kid in Santa Barbara, who went on a killing spree, a couple of years ago, and he did these blogs like a manifesto, beforehand.
 He was suffering from his own insecurity and mental illness.
 The song's written in the first person, where I tried to put myself in his place."

 Green Day played this song at the 2016 American Music Awards.
 They took a shot at President-elect Donald Trump during the performance, chanting, "No Trump, no KKK, no fascist USA."